YottaDB/YDBDoc/ProgGuide/utility.rst

   1. If the value is a hex value in the form of 0xhhhhhhhh[hhhhhhhh], then PEEKBYNAME uses it as the base address of the data to fetch.
 Also in this case, the offset, length, and type are taken from the field specified in the first expression (field).
 For more information, see the description of the "PEEK" mnemonic in `$ZPEEK() <./functions.html#zpeek>`_.
   2. If the first expression refers to one of the region-related structures supported by the $ZPEEK() function, PEEKBYNAME treats this second expression as a region name.
   3. If the first expression refers to one of the replication related structures supported by the $ZPEEK() function that are indexed, PEEKBYNAME treats this second expression as a numerical (base 10) index value.
   4. For those structures supported by the $ZPEEK() function that do not accept an argument, this second expression must be NULL or not specified.

 * The optional third expression specifies the output format in one character as defined in the "format" argument in the $ZPEEK() documentation.
 This argument overrides the automatic format detection by the %PEEKBYNAME utility.
+* The optional fourth agument is a global directory referencing the :code:`gtmhelp.gld` for accesssing the :code:`gtmhelp.dat` file.

 Example: